Staple of recipe favorites--the tomato--reveals processes that maintain biodiversity

 Most people don't realize, however, that there are more than a dozen wild tomato species, or that wild tomatoes grow in the deserts, rainforests and highlands of South America and on the Galapagos Islands.

-But compared with their domesticated relatives, wild tomatoes are more diverse in many hidden and not-so-hidden ways.
+But compared to their domesticated relatives, wild tomatoes are more diverse in many hidden and not-so-hidden ways.

 Now scientists are using the genomes of wild tomatoes to study the processes that drive Earth's biodiversity.